kudelabs/ad_man/README.md

 <%= javascript_include_tag "ad_man/advertisements.js" %>
 ```

-You can pass the keyword name , size of the advertisement and the id of the `<DIV>` element to show advertisemnet through the showAd(); function.
+You can pass the keyword name , size of the advertisement and the id of the `<DIV>` element to show advertisement through the showAd(); function.
 ```erb
 <script>
 // showAd(keyword);